 Federal Work-Study is available to U.S. citizens and eligible non-citizens who qualify, based on financial need.
 The amount of Federal Work-Study that each student qualifies for will be listed on the financial aid award letter.
 The amount is usually enough for about 4 hours of work a week throughout the academic year, or about $130 per month, which is an award of $1,000 to $1,200.

 MUM offers jobs providing opportunities for growth in areas such as administration, community service, arts, sustainable living, recreation and sports, meditation supervision, information systems, digital media, library, bookstore, student activities, and other academic departments such as music and math.
 Work-study jobs are based on first come, first served availability and therefore are not guaranteed.

 The Jobs List shows the department, salary, a brief job description and contact information.
 Jobs are also posted at the Human Resource Office, Room 105 in Henn Mansion.

-The student may then contact the departments offering jobs, make an appointment for an interview, and if offered a position, the supervisor signs the top form of the financial aid packet.
+The student may then contact the departments offering jobs and make an appointment for an interview, and if offered a position, the supervisor signs the top form of the financial aid packet.
 The student then returns to the Human Resource Office to complete the paperwork and receive a time sheet.

-Once the forms are filled out and then signed by the student and the supervisor, a pink copy is issued to the student to give to his supervisor to notify him/her that this student is eligible to start working.
+Once the forms are filled out and then signed by the student and the supervisor, a pink copy is issued to the student to give to his supervisor to notify him or her that this student is eligible to start working.
 Job supervisors evaluate work performance.